 Everest Organics Limited is engage in the business of manufacturing of Active Pharmaceutical Ingredients & Intermediaries for around three decades.
 Currently the Company is working on capacity utilization of 80-90% for the existing product.
-The big capex done for the FY 2020-21 was Rs.
-8 crore and capex envisaged for the FY 21-22 and thereafter every year Rs.
-10.00 crore for the next 3 years (including FY 21-22).
+The capex done for the FY 2021-22 was about Rs.
+8 crores and the envisaged capex for the FY 2022-23 is Rs.
+15 crores in order to complete the new block.

-During the FY 2021-22, the Company exported about 22% of the total sale from all over the world.
-There was an increase in number of client during the year; presently we have about 60 clients spread over 45 countries all over the world.
-We would like to reach 100 clients in 60 countries in the next three years.
-We have approvals for two (2) products in the regulatory market and six (6) products are under process.
-Two (2) products are under registration in Chine and four (4) products has been registered in Iran market.
+During the FY 2022-23, the Company exported about 28.60% of the total sale from all over the world.
+There was an increase in number of clients during the year; presently we have about 80 clients spread over 45 countries all over the world.
+We would like to reach 120 clients in 60 countries in the next three years.
+We have approvals for three (3) products in the regulatory market and six (6) more products are under process.
+Two (2) products are under registration in China and two (2) products are under registration for Korea market.
+Five (5) products are under registration for Russia market as well.